JuliaLang/www.julialang.org/blog/2016/02/iteration.md

 end
 ```

-Let's see what these objects are:
+You can see for yourself what this does with the following:

 ```
 julia> A = rand(3,2)